redhataccess/pantheon/README.md

 #### Code review

 For code pull requests, one or more developers review the pull request.
+A contributor submits a PR and uses Github's **Reviewers** gear icon to tag `@redhataccess/pantheon-developers`.
+A developer comments on the code, and discusses it with the submitter, before ultimately deciding to accept or reject the PR.

 ### Merging a pull request